Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Interpretations

 For CCM with a LAr detector, we show the projected limits (blue dashed and solid) with both tight and loose timing cuts defined in \eqref{eq:timecut}.
 The tight cut is suggested by the CCM Collaboration~\cite{privateCCM}, whereas the loose cut is determined by our cut optimization.
 The improvement with the loose cuts is about 50\% for the limit on the coupling compared to the tight-cut case.
 Due to the larger detector mass (7 tons fiducial), the reach is expected to be better than the COHERENT future with 610~kg of LAr fiducial mass.
-Since the energy of the proton beams for COHERENT and CCM are 1~GeV and 800~MeV, there are few energetic $e^\pm$ and $\eta$ mesons created, and as a result the maximum reach for $m_V$ for thees experiments is about 300~MeV.
+Since the energy of the proton beam for CCM is 800~MeV, there are few energetic $e^\pm$ and $\eta$ mesons created, and as a result the maximum reach over unconstrained parameter space for $m_V$ is about 300~MeV.

 For JSNS$^2$ with a Gd-LS detector, we utilize the first pulse out of the two consecutive pulses as discussed in Section~\ref{sec:analysis} in order to perform the analysis with a lower neutrino flux.
 The projected limit line (orange) is expected to be better than the other experiments due to a large volume (17 tons fiducial) of the detector.
 We see that the JSNS$^2$ sensitivity line shows a curvature different from the other experiments, i.e., smoothly rising trend versus flat trend in increasing $m_V$.
 The reason is that the mass differences between the mediator and the target particle off which dark matter scatters are differently hierarchical~\cite{Kim:2020ipj}.
 In more detail, the target electron for JSNS$^2$ is lighter than the mediator, so the scattering cross section decreases by $\sim 1/m_V^4$ suggested by Eq.~\eqref{eq:electron_xs}.
 By contrast, the target nucleus for COHERENT and CCM is much heavier than the mediator, and thus the scattering cross section is essentially governed by the mass of target nucleus, i.e., roughly constant (for $m_V \lesssim 100$~MeV), as suggested by Eq.~\eqref{eq:nuclear_xs}.
-Speaking of the reach for $m_V$, unlike COHERENT and CCM, the JSNS$^2$ coverage is extended further up to $\sim 700$~MeV.
-The reason is that the 3 GeV proton beam allows for production of heavier mesons (e.g., $\eta$) which can decay into heavier dark gauge boson $V$ and for creation of $e^\pm$ energetic enough to radiate heavier $V$.
+Speaking of the reach for $m_V$, for COHERENT and JSNS$^2$ the coverage is extended further up to $\sim 700$~MeV due to the production of dark gauge bosons from heavier mesons (e.g., $\eta$) which can decay into heavier $V$ bosons.